 August 1 & 15 9:00 a.m.–12:00 p.m.
 Cedar Falls Farmers Market (3rd & Clay St.)

 August 6 & 12 4:00–6:00 p.m.
 College Hill Farmers Market (College & 22nd St.)

 Red Herring Reader’s Theatre Presents: A Two Day Event

 A Raisin in the Sun Written by Lorraine Hansberry in 1959 and directed by J’Kalein Madison.
 Chronicles the differing dreams and struggles within three generations of the Younger family.
 August 6 at 7:00 p.m.: Clybourne Park Written by Bruce Norris in 2010 and directed by J’Kalein Madison.
 The sequel of A Raisin in the Sun, will be presented with the same cast.
 Winner of both the Pulitzer Prize and the Tony Award for Best Play, Clybourne Park is a razor-sharp satire about the politics of race.
 In response to Lorraine Hansberry’s A Raisin in the Sun, playwright Bruce Norris set up Clybourne Park as a pair of scenes bookending Hansberry’s piece.

 Final Thursday Reading Series

-The Final Thursday Reading Series is collaboration of Final Thursday Press, the Hearst and the UNI College of Humanities, Arts and Sciences.
-Thank you to Sidecar Coffee Roaster and Hansen’s Dairy for beverages.
-Open mic starts at 7:15 p.m. and featured authors take the stage at 8:00 p.m.
+Guest author: Adrianne Finlay, Book Release reading from Cut Off The Final Thursday Reading Series is a collaboration of Final Thursday Press, the Hearst Center, the UNI College of Humanities, Arts and Sciences, and the UNI Department of Languages and Literatures.
+Thank you to Sidecar Coffee Roasters and Hansen’s Dairy for beverages.
+Open mic starts at 7:15 p.m., featured authors begin at 8:00 p.m.